Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Maryland Stats and Trends

-- Maryland has played 12 games, with four wins against the spread.

-- The Terrapins have an ATS record of 3-2 in their five games as a favorite of 1 point or more so far this season.
+- The Terrapins have covered the spread twice this season when favored by 3.5 points or more (in four chances).

-- Maryland has hit the over in 58.3% of its opportunities this year (seven times over 12 games with a set point total).
+- Maryland's games this year have hit the over in 58.3% of its opportunities (seven times in 12 games with a set point total).

 - When Maryland puts up more than 22.9 points, it is 4-1 against the spread and 5-0 overall.